 Just seeing a demonstration does not reveal the relational quality of this art.
 Students are taught to always keep the guests tranquility top of mind when preparing a bowl of tea.
 The flowing generosity and gratitude becomes one and communal awareness arises as guests actively support the host’s intent for sharing the beauty of the particular occasion and of each unique moment.

-Training in Japan to become a garden designer may involve a long apprenticeship to a master designer and years of traveling to view beautiful natural and manmade landscapes.
+Training to become a garden designer in Japan may involve apprenticeship to a master designer and years of traveling to view beautiful natural and manmade landscapes.
 Few of us desire (or can afford) to spend years doing that, but there are many ways we can train ourselves.
 For those in the Western world who wish to create their own Japanese gardens, it is possible to design a self-study program using ideas from the Japanese training process.
-Here are some ideas which I have used to train my own eyes in Japanese aesthetics.
+Here are some ideas which helped me train my own eyes in Japanese aesthetics.

 Learn to sketch: I have found it very useful to make sketches of natural settings and of Japanese gardens.
 Sketching nature requires me to focus on the essential elements in a scene, and it also helps me focus on the most important details.

 Study design principles: Many books as well as this Journal* describe principles which apply to Japanese gardens.
 The academic study of design principles won’t replace the experience of working under a master designer, but it is valuable nonetheless.
 As to learning from books, I have found it easier to relate to the more intimate and modest courtyard gardens and residential garden designs for practical ideas, but I also value the many spectacular images of larger Japanese gardens for all the various ways they teach me about beauty.